ENVIRONMENTAL LEADERSHIP PROGRAM

 Once again, the Environmental Leadership Program helped organize the annual Carolinian Forest Festival held at the Jaffa Outdoor Education Centre and the Catfish Creek Conservation Authority.
 Activities and interactive displays provide an outdoor learning experience for students to learn about the Carolinian Life Zone.
 More than 1200 grade 5 and 6 students attended the 3 day festival.

 We continued with our annual beach clean-up along the north shore of Lake Erie.
 Malahide Township, Bayham Township, Port Burwell Provincial Park, Aylmer Tirecraft, private landowners and the Environmental Leadership Program work together to help clean the beach between Port Burwell and Port Bruce.

 This year the ELP class was one of just 12 schools in the province to take part in the National Archery in the Schools Program.
 This pilot program is supported and organized by the Ontario Federation of Anglers and Hunters.
 NASP promotes international-style target archery as part of the in-school curriculum, to improve performance and participation in shooting sports among students in grades 4-12.

-New this year was our Carolinian Carnival.
+In January, we held our 2nd annual Carolinian Carnival.
 This was a fun- filled day of wild creatures, face painting and some whacky learning organized by the ELP students to inform others of the uniqueness, diversity and conservation efforts of Carolinian Canada.
 This event was supported by Carolinian Canada, Bird Studies Canada, Long Point Waterfowl, Canadian Raptor Conservancy, Ontario Badgers, Ontario Federation of Anglers and Hunters, Sciensational Snakes, Catfish Creek Conservation Authority and the Long Point Region Conservation Authority.

 Throughout the semester the students are actively involved in various Co-operative work projects.